• Skip to primary navigation

 1. Studies designed to evaluate the safety, effectiveness, or usefulness of an intervention:

-• preventive measures (e.g., vaccines, diet, or fluoridated toothpaste)
+• preventive measures (g., vaccines or diet)

 2. Research on normal human functioning and development: